Grissom RBI, Albies HR push Braves past Royals 5-4

 Royals: RHP Jordan Lyles (0-2, 5.19 ERA) will open a three-game home series against Texas on Tuesday.

 Braves: Atlanta will head to San Diego for a three-game set.
-The Braves have yet to announce a starter for Monday’s game.
+The Braves had yet to announce a starter for Monday’s game.